chipvlz/Installer-Repository-Code/README.md

-# Installer BETA Repository Code
+# Installer BETA Repository Code v0.1.2b

+Fixed in v0.1.2b:
+- Added sanity checks to avoid XSS type attacks.
+- Fixed an issue where macOS GUI zipped packages wouldn’t be processed.

 Installer PRELIMINARY repository code to set up your own Installer repository.

 Please note that this code is in the early stages of beta.
 It can change a lot for the public release of Installer.